For Index of Brides, CLICK

 Conway, Wednesday, 30th Dec., by Rev. Dr. Roberts, Miss Leah J. Sills and Mr.

-residence of Mr. Sylvester Sills, Conway, when his daughter, Leah J., was
+of Mr. Sylvester Sills, Conway, when his daughter, Leah J., was married to

-married to Mr. Thos.
+Mr. Thos.
 W. Gurren, of Sandhurst.
-Promptly at eleven o'clock, the
+Promptly at eleven o'clock, the guests all

-guests all assembled in the spacious drawing room which was beautifully and
+assembled in the spacious drawing room which was beautifully and tastefully

-tastefully decorated for the occasion.
-The ceremony was conducted by Rev. Dr.
+decorated for the occasion.
+The ceremony was conducted by Rev. Dr. Roberts,

-Roberts, rector of the parish.
-The bride, who was given away by her father,
+rector of the parish.
+The bride, who was given away by her father, was

-was assisted by Miss Maude Webster, Napanee, while the groom was attended by
+assisted by Miss Maude Webster, Napanee, while the groom was attended by his

-his brother, Mr. Geo.
+brother, Mr. Geo.
 H. Gurren.
-The bride was gowned in her travelling suit
+The bride was gowned in her travelling suit of

-of brown and gold clothe rand white taffeta silk waist with chiffon and
+brown and gold clothe rand white taffeta silk waist with chiffon and appliqué

-appliqué trimmings and picture hat of brown velvet and mink.
-After the
+trimmings and picture hat of brown velvet and mink.
+After the ceremony the

-ceremony the gests adjourned to the beautifully decorated dining room where a
+gests adjourned to the beautifully decorated dining room where a sumptuous wedding

-sumptuous wedding breakfast was served.
-The bride was the recipient of many
+breakfast was served.
+The bride was the recipient of many handsome and useful

 and relatives of the contracting parties.
 Miss Maud Webster, Napanee, acted